BlockstreamResearch/bip-frost-dkg/README.md

 The basic building block of ChillDKG is the SimplPedPop protocol (a simplified variant of PedPop), which has been proven to be secure when combined with FROST [[CGRS23](https://eprint.iacr.org/2023/899)].
-Besides external secure channels, SimplPedPod depends on an external *equality check protocol*.
+Besides external secure channels, SimplPedPop depends on an external *equality check protocol*.
 The equality check protocol serves an abstraction of a consensus mechanism:
-Its only purpose is to check that, at the end of SimplPedPod, all participants have received identical protocol messages.
+Its only purpose is to check that, at the end of SimplPedPop, all participants have received identical protocol messages.

 Our goal is to turn SimplPedPop into a standalone DKG protocol without external dependencies.
 We then follow a modular approach that removes one dependency at a time.